android-app-sast/VulsTotal/Fine-grained granularity.md

 # Fine-grained Granularity

-​	According to our analysis, there are a total of 13 types of vulnerabilities with different tool detection granularity, and we divide them into three categories according to their specific conditions.
+According to our analysis, there are 13 vulnerability types with different tool detection granularity, and we divide them into three categories according to their specific conditions.

 ​	a.
 For most data disclosure types (7.41%, 4/54) in the vulnerability category of “Sensitive Data Disclosure Risks” like “Logging Data Disclosure” and “SMS Data Disclosure”, SUPER and MobSF rely on simple pattern matching for vulnerable APIs without confirming the sensitivity of the leaked data.
 In contrast, AUSERA adds custom sensitive data labels to validate sensitivity after matching leak APIs like *Log.e()* and *sendTextMessage()*